European shares end lower led by Glencore, Volkswagen

-LONDON, Sept 28 European shares closed sharply lower on Monday, with miner Glencore seeing one third of its value wiped out by growing debt concerns and carmaker Volkswagen, which has been hit by an emissions data scandal, extending losses.
+LONDON European shares closed sharply lower on Monday, with miner Glencore (GLEN.L) seeing one third of its value wiped out by growing debt concerns and carmaker Volkswagen (VOWG_p.DE), which has been hit by an emissions data scandal, extending losses.

 European stock markets have steadily lost ground from peaks reached in April, partly due to concerns about an economic slowdown in China.
 The declines have taken the benchmark euro zone index to its lowest since January, sidelining investors confident about Europe's economic recovery.